 “Joel Dean Pugh; London, England; December 1, 1969 – Joel Pugh was found in a London hotel with his throat and wrists slashed.
 Pugh is usually described as the husband of Sandra Good.
 In fact they were never married.
 Although Pugh is also described as a “former Manson Family member” in Helter Skelter, he never met Manson or any of the other so-called Family members.
 After Joel Pugh’s death his parents journeyed to London to satisfy themselves with the official verdict of suicide.
 After checking all the medical records (Pugh’s father was a doctor at the Mayo Clinic in Rochester, Minnesota) and the files at Scotland Yard they were satisfied that the death was, indeed, a suicide”.

 However, coincidence or not, Bruce Davis, a Manson Family member, happened to be in the London area at the time Joel Pugh died.
 As to Ivan Pugh’s father, Sandra Good, Ivan Pugh and Robert Beausoleil have all said that Beausoleil is Ivan’s biological father.
-In his 2019 parole hearing, Beausoleil acknowledges he’s Ivan father, and in this comment Ivan also says Beausoleil is his father.
+In his 2019 parole hearing, Beausoleil acknowledged he’s Ivan’s father.